 Mehl v.
-Blanas - Filed amicus brief and participated in oral argument in Ninth Circuit review of this ill-conceived and poorly prepared case challenging CCW laws and policies.
-Explained procedural defects in the case and argued that better cases existed for deciding the CCW issues.
+Blanas - Filed amicus brief and participated in oral argument in Ninth Circuit Court of Appeals review of this ill-conceived and poorly prepared case challenging CCW laws and policies.
+The brief explained the procedural defects in the case and argued that better cases existed for deciding the CCW issues.
 This dangerous and closely watched case could have created bad case law that would have impacted other CCW cases.
-Perhaps due to these efforts, the Court disposed the case in an unpublished decision that avoided reaching the substantive legal questions, leaving those important questions to be decided in cases like Peruta or McKay.
+Perhaps due to these efforts, the Court disposed of the case in an unpublished decision that avoided reaching the substantive legal questions, leaving those important questions to be decided favorably in Peruta.

 Nichols v.
 Harris - Filed an amicus brief in Ninth Circuit Court of Appeals that convinced the Court to temporarily stay this lawsuit.
 Case was filed by a well-intentioned but incompetent non-attorney.
 The case threatened the future of the right to bear arms for all Californians.
-The stay allows other cases involving the right to bear arms to be decided first, and provides experienced litigators a better opportunity to evaluate this case and, if appropriate, to assist the plaintiff to ultimately prevail.
+The stay allowed other cases involving the right to bear arms to be decided first, and provided experienced litigators a better opportunity to evaluate the case to determine whether assisting the plaintiff made sense, but the case has since been dismissed by the Court as moot (although it appears it is not over yet).